pnp/sp-starter-kit/source/react-recently-used-documents/README.md

 # Recently Used Documents web part

 This web part provides you the ability to display a list of a particular user's recently used documents on a web page.
 The web part may be configured to display a pre-defined number of documents at a time.
-This web part is powered by the Microsoft Graph.
+This web part is powered by the Microsoft Graph and uses the me/insights/used Graph endpoint, while filtering out document types including: "Web", "spsite", "Folder", "Archive", "Image", and "Other".

 ![Recently Used Documents](../../assets/images/components/part-recently-used-documents.gif)